visgl/luma.gl/docs/upgrade-guide.md

 **Notable change: Adapters**

-When initializing luma.gl, applications now import an `Adapter` singleton from either the WebGPU or the WebGL module, and pass that to `luma.createDevice()`.
+When initializing luma.gl, applications now import an `Adapter` singleton from either the WebGPU or the WebGL module, and pass the adapter object to `luma.createDevice()`, `makeAnimationLoop` etc.

+`luma.registerDevices()` is replaced with `luma.registerAdapters()` if global registration work best.

 **Notable change: Textures**